 An electric air fryer isn’t an incredibly expensive kitchen appliance.
 For around $70, you can get a very good air fryer that allows you to do a lot of different types of cooking at home, in one appliance.

 The best air fryers allow you to fry, bake, grill, roast and dehydrate.
 So you can use it for french fries, a whole roast chicken, any type of frozen foods, pizza, even steak.
-We’ve cooked cinnamon rolls, breakfast sandwiches, muffins.
+We’ve cooked cinnamon rolls, breakfast sandwiches, muffins and baked apples.
 You name it.

 4. It’s Energy & Time Efficient